USA Jet Airlines

-USA Jet flew the Mitt Romney/Paul Ryan presidential campaign flights for the 2012 election year.
-A VIP MD-83, registration N949NS, was used for Mitt Romney and a VIP DC-9-32, registration N215US was used for Paul Ryan.
+History

 In August 2013, USA Jet Airlines became the world's first operator of an MD-80 Passenger-to-Freighter conversion.
 The aircraft, converted by Aeronautical Engineers, Inc., competes against the Boeing 727 in the cargo market.

-In February 2023, USA Jet retired the last of their DC-9 fleet, consisting of 1 DC-9-30 (N208US) and 2 DC-9-10's (N192US, N196US).
+In February 2023, USA Jet retired the last three of their McDonnell Douglas DC-9 fleet.

 Fleet

+Current fleet

-As of March 2023, the USA Jet Airlines fleet includes:
+As of March 2023, the USA Jet Airlines fleet included the following aircraft:

+Historic fleet

+USA Jet Airlines previously also operated the following aircraft: